 Cabernet Sauvignon, Cabernet Franc

-The soils on which the vineyards stand has varied and complex terrain features with a strong presence of limestone, feature areas rich in marl and pebbles as well as being partly clayey.
-The production facilities are located at an average altitude of between 80 and 400 metres above sea level, with a west/south-west exposure.
+The soils have varied and complex features with strong presence of limestone, areas rich in marl and pebbles, as well as partially clay.
+They are situated at an altitude between 100 and 400 meters above sea level, with a West, South-West.